JoFyNi/JoFyNi/README.md

 - 👋 Hi, I’m Josh
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and testing with a lot of differenz methods
-- 💞️ I’m looking to collaborate on GitHub with other Java Developern that think like I do.
+- 💞️ I’m looking to collaborate on GitHub with other Java Developers that think like I do.
+Also creating a Portfolio for Future contracts with companies.
-- 📫 How to reach me: text me, if you can't reach me, I'm not avalibil.
+- 📫 Best way to reach my is: to text me on any Platform except for Twitter and Facebook.
+The easiest way is WhatsApp, Discord or Telegramm.

 <!---
 JoFyNi/JoFyNi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.